H-Software/Zabbix-II/zabbix-templates/README.md

 OR

-use pupper manifest from my Repo: puppet-zabbixagent :) https://github.com/czhujer/puppet-zabbixagent
+use puppet manifest from my Repo: puppet-zabbixagent :) https://github.com/czhujer/puppet-zabbixagent